-- 115.11 (a).
-The auditor reviewed Procedure 602.053, Prison Rape: Prevention, Detection, and Response of the Florida Department of Corrections (FDC) which mandates zero tolerance toward all forms of sexual abuse and sexual harassment and definitions of prohibited behaviors regarding sexual abuse and sexual harassment. - 115.11 (b).
-The Florida Department of Corrections (FDOC)-Bureau of Security Operations has assigned PREA coordinators to help in developing, implementing and monitoring the Department's compliance of the PREA standards which include a PREA Coordinator and two Correctional Services Consultants.
-FDC assigns the Assistant Wardens with an auxiliary staff member to provide management and oversight of the program.
-The FDC PREA Coordinator was interviewed on 5/21/19 and that PREA was her sole function and she had two Correctional Services Consultants to assist in the process which allowed her full-time access to focus on PREA related duties and responsibilities.
-The PREA Coordinator supervises and manages about fifty-seven PREA Compliance Managers throughout the Florida Department of Corrections to include private facilities. - 115.11 (c).
-The Assistant Warden is designated as the PREA Compliance Manager with one auxiliary staff assigned to the facility.
-The PREA Compliance Manager was interviewed and stated he had enough time to manage all her PREA duties and responsibilities.
-The auditor interviewed the Secretary of the Florida Department of Corrections to include the
+115.11 (b).
+The Florida Department of Corrections (FDOC)-Bureau of Security Operations assigned PREA coordinators for developing, implementing and monitoring the Department's compliance of the PREA standards which include a PREA Coordinator and two Correctional Services Consultants.
+FDC assigns the Assistant Wardens with an auxiliary (PREA) staff member to provide management and oversight of the program.
+The agency designates an agency-wide PREA coordinator with sufficient time and authority to develop, implement, and oversee agency efforts to comply with the PREA standards in all of its facilities.
+The FDC PREA Coordinator was interviewed on 5/21/19 and stated PREA management was her sole function, and she had two Correctional Services Consultants to assist in the process which allowed her full-time access to focus on PREA related duties and responsibilities.
+The PREA Coordinator supervises and manages about fifty-seven PREA Compliance Managers throughout the Florida Department of Corrections to include private facilities.
+The Warden supervises the PREA Compliance Manager (Assistant Warden of Programs) with an auxiliary PREA officer to assist the PREA Compliance Manager.